masoumehsiar/brain-tumor-dataset/README.md

 The images are in two folders: normal (0) and tumor (1).
 The number of normal images is 1121, and the number of tumor images is 982.

 The author of the article collects all these images.
-If you use this database, please refer to it.
-Thank you

-Author's Email : m.siar@srbiau.ac.ir
+Any use of this dataset which results in an academic publication or other publication which includes a bibliography should include a citation to our paper.